 - Brought Down to Normal: During the lunar eclipse, werewolves lose all their supernatural powers and abilities, they are rendered completely human.

-- Curse That Cures: One of the perks of getting transformed into a werewolf is the healing factor taking care of injuries and diseases: Scott loses his asthma, Erica loses her epilepsy/doesn't have seizures, and Liam heals a broken leg.
+- Curse That Cures: One of the perks of turning into a werewolf is the healing factor taking care of injuries and diseases: Scott loses his asthma, Erica loses her epilepsy, and Liam heals a broken leg.
 This seems to work for physical ailments only.

 - Also in that the Bite can exorcise a Nogitsune from the host's body.

-- Energy Absorption: When Alpha werewolves kill their own Pack members, the power of the deceased is added to theirs.
+- Energy Absorption: When Alphas kill their own pack members, they absorb the power of the victim.

 - Evil-Detecting Dog: As apex predators, werewolves scare regular animals.
 Both wild animals and pets react either aggressively or fearfully when a werewolf is near, even when they are fully human.
 In the Pilot, we see deer stampede away from the Alpha, clinic animals bark and hiss at Scott during his first few days after being bitten, and a dog growling at Derek at a party.
 It's implied that werewolves can conceal (or use) their animal natures to overcome this effect: Scott is seen glowing his eyes at a dog who then becomes submissive and friendly to him in the first episode, and is not shown to have serious difficulties maintaining his job at the Animal Clinic (even before Deaton reveals he's a lot more knowledgeable about the supernatural than he lets on).